Choose from 100s of elite activity and accommodation options.

-From London, South East and the Home Counties it’s a hop along the M4 (jct 18) from most areas and a 20 minute drive off the motorway.
+From London, South East and the Home Counties are just a hop along the M4 (jct 18) from most areas and a 20 minute drive off the motorway.

 Coming from the North West you can drop down the M6 (jct 8), M5 (jct 15) to take you way out West and a Easterly route along the M4 (jct 18).

-Those in the North East will need to enjoy (?) the M1 (jct 6a) until the M25 (jct 15), to the M4 branching off to bath at jct 18.
+Those in the North East will need to tackle the M1 (jct 6a) until the M25 (jct 15), to the M4 branching off to Bath at jct 18.